top of page

 Welcome to the Locomotive L11 & Epping Signal Cabin website

 Situated alongside live running Central Line trains on the approach to Epping station is this unique LONDON TRANSPORT signal cabin.
 It is the only Cabin on the entire Underground network in preservation and open to the public.
 It is this signal cabin and our Locomotive L11 that together make up Epping Signalling Museum.
-Our guides will tailor your experience at the Museum to suit whether you're a former signaller, railway expert, mildly inquisitive or a hard-pressed parent looking for an interesting and fun day out with the children!
+Our guides will tailor your experience at the Museum to suit whether you're mildly inquisitive, a former signaller, a railway enthusiast, or a hard-pressed parent looking for an interesting, interactive and fun day out with the children!
 We are sure the Museum will have something for you all to enjoy.

 Control desk L11.png

 The next destination will be the downstairs room of the signal cabin, originally called the Relay Room.
 This is where we house our collection of railway artefacts and memorabilia.
-There are working signals and warning indicators, an illuminated track diagram, a guards door panel, and of course relays!
+There are working signals and warning indicators, an illuminated track diagram, an early Automatic Train Operation controller, and of course relays!
 We have original Underground station signs from long forgotten stations.
 'Behind the scenes' equipment such as Train Sequencer machines are also on show.
+This year's exciting new attraction is a restored, push-button, air-controlled signal lever frame.
+Come and see it in action!!

 Levers.png